 | Inheritance tax | Usually part of estate | Usually outside estate |

 Many people use both: pensions for long-term retirement saving (benefiting from upfront tax relief) and ISAs for medium-term goals or as a flexible complement to their pension.
+Our financial planning tools can help you model the best split for your circumstances.

 Transferring ISAs